Kriengkrai/xml2j-gen/README.md

 The code generator relies on the Saxon XSLT and XQuery Processor (SAXON 6.5.5), which is included in the libs subdirectory.
 You can also get it from here: http://prdownloads.sourceforge.net/saxon/saxon6-5-5.zip

-If you need to generate an XSD from XML, I recommend: https://devutilsonline.com/xsd-xml/generate-xsd-from-xml This service allows you to generate an XSD using various options, of which the default works very well (Venetian Blind Design).
+If you need to generate an XSD from XML, you may want to have a look at: https://devutilsonline.com/xsd-xml/generate-xsd-from-xml
+This service allows you to generate an XSD using various options, of which the default works very well in most of the cases (Venetian Blind Design).
 To make sure your XSD covers the optional elements as well, paste in a sufficiently large XML sample.

 **First Use**
 * Add XML2J_HOME to your environment (home directory of the XML2J Generator)